physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="scoring"></a> Scoring

-For the unofficial phase of the Challenge, the evaluation metric for the waveform reconstruction task is the signal-noise ratio (SNR) of the reconstructed signal, and the evaluation metric for the classification task is the macro *F*-measure.
+For the unofficial phase of the Challenge, the evaluation metric for the waveform reconstruction task is the signal-noise ratio (SNR) of the reconstructed signal, and the evaluation metric for the classification task is the *F*-measure.
 Higher values of both evaluation metrics are better.
-The team with the highest SNR wins the waveform reconstruction task, and the team with the highest macro *F*-measure wins the classification tasks.
+The team with the highest SNR wins the waveform reconstruction task, and the team with the highest *F*-measure wins the classification tasks.

 These metrics are [implemented](https://github.com/physionetchallenges/evaluation-2024) in the `evaluate_model` script.
 We invite feedback about these metrics.